 Structured arrays are ndarrays whose datatype is a composition of simpler datatypes organized as a sequence of named fields.
-For example, x[1] ('Fido', 3, 27.0) You can access and modify individual fields of a structured array by indexing with the field name:
+For example,

 Here x is a one-dimensional array of length two whose datatype is a structure with three fields: 1.
 A string of length 10 or less named 'name', 2. a 32-bit integer named 'age', and 3. a 32-bit float named 'weight'.